Haren, Groningen: Transport

-Haren's railway station is Haren railway station.

-There are regular bus services to and from Groningen, Assen and Emmen.
+In addition to Haren railway station, there are regular bus services to and from Groningen, Assen and Emmen.

-Groningen Airport Eelde is nearby, albeit that this airport has a limited number of regular international flight destinations.
+Groningen Airport Eelde is nearby, albeit with a limited number of regular international flight destinations.
 Leisure flights to different international destinations are scheduled throughout the year.

 Politics

 The municipal council of Haren had 17 seats.
 The table below gives political party and seat counts since 1998.

 The last executive board consisted of VVD, PvdA and D66.

+There was an election in November 2018 for the council of the newly expanded Groningen municipality that commenced work on 1 January 2019, replacing Haren council.